Notes for Guidance - Bankruptcy (Scotland) Act 2016 (as amended)

 • a statement by the trustee as to the extent, as of the date of the report, they have completed their functions under section 50 of the Act

-After submitting the application on BASYS the trustee must send a copy of the report to the debtor and all known creditors providing details of their right to make representations to AST within 28 days of the notification.
+After submitting the application on BASYS the trustee must send a copy of the report to the debtor and all known creditors providing details of their right to make representations to the BAI team within 28 days of the notification.
 The report can be downloaded from BASYS.

-It is important to provide AST, the debtor and creditors with as much information as possible to make a decision, or allow them to assess if representations should be submitted.
+It is important to provide the BAI team, the debtor and creditors with as much information as possible to make a decision, or allow them to assess if representations should be submitted.

 The trustee should also ensure all relevant documentation and information relating to the case has been uploaded to BASYS.